ICML20-5830/SGCN/README.md

 - [tqdm](https://github.com/tqdm/tqdm)
 - [numpy](https://numpy.org/)

-Experiments are produced on Pubmed, Flickr, Reddit and PPi dataset.
+Experiments are produced on Pubmed, Flickr, Reddit, and PPi dataset.
 Dataset can be download from [Google drive](https://drive.google.com/drive/folders/1qrFuQOxrbaDziJFeEkpAiXmL_C8dlk3K?usp=sharing).

 ## Usage
 Execute the following scripts (`run.sh`) to reproduce the result in the paper: